It’s hard for me to respond quickly, but I’m the master of peeling back the layers of an idea until I understand it

 Trust me, if you knew what was going on in our heads, you’d get it.
 So let’s take a look at what’s going on in that mind of ours.

 Introverts Respond Differently to Rewards

 According to research, there’s a key difference between the way extroverts and introverts process rewards.
 Rewards are things like social attention, social status, money, and even food.
 When you earn a good grade, get a promotion at work, or eat a delicious meal, you’re gaining a reward.

 Introverts care about earning money, eating, and having relationships, too.
 The difference is, compared to extroverts, introverts are less energized by the possibilities for rewards around them.
 In fact, they may find levels of stimulation that are rewarding and energizing for extroverts to be simply tiring or annoying.
 Think: a big party with lots of people, a loud rock concert, or a crowded bar.
 If you’re an introvert, you may be able to put up with these environments for a time.
 You may even have fun while you’re there.
-But after a while, you want to head home where it’s calmer and quieter.
+But after a while, by definition, you want to head home where it’s calmer and quieter.

 Why do introverts care less about the things that excite extroverts?
 It was to do with a neurotransmitter found in the brain called dopamine.
 Dopamine plays a role in the brain’s pleasure and reward centers.
 It enables us to notice rewards and take action to move toward them.
 It also reduces the “cost of effort” of obtaining something.

 Life Is Easier When You Own Being an Introvert